hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 3. **Class Preps** are short quizzes on WileyPLUS to get a sense of how much you learned on your own from reading and watching videos.
 Additional purpose of this assignment is to provide me with information about issues that the class is having, prior to class meetings.
 You get credit for the Prep assignment if you complete it before the deadline and if each item has a response that represents a good faith effort to be right.
 Remember, _mistakes are not penalized_.
 4. **Participation** Taking part in student response polls in class (iClicker).
 You will receive one participation credit if you answer 75% of questions in class session.
 Correctness is not factored into the score, only participation.
 5. **Online Homework (WileyPLUS)** will help you identify knowledge gaps in each chapter.
 This is an adaptive assignment which means that the set of questions is tailored to your knowledge.
 The number of questions in the set varies depending how well you know the material.
 As your answer questions, the progress bar tracks completion.
 It can increase and decrease based on how you’re doing and you earn points for reaching benchmarks on the Progress bar.
 You’ll keep your points even if your Progress decreases.
 Work toward 100% Progress to complete your assignment and show that you know your stuff.
-6. **Final exam** will be on **Wednesday, December 15th, 2021 at 15:30**.
-The final exam is composed of 70 multiple choice questions designed by experts from the American Chemical Society.
+6. **Final exam** will be on **Wednesday, December 15th, 2021 at 15:30**. ~~The final exam is composed of 70 multiple choice questions designed by experts from the American Chemical Society.
+Exam time is 110 minutes.~~ Final exam time block will be the last opportunity to reassess learning targets.
+This is the only Checkpoint that will be synchronous for all students, lasting 2 hours and without an option of time window extension.

 ## How student work is graded {#grading}